When will Abbey Road Institute Johannesburg open?

 Total Course fee R223500.00

-*If your application is unsuccessful we will refund your registration fee in full.
-If your application is accepted but and you are invited for an interview but after your interview, your application is rejected we will refund your registration fee minus an R1500.00 administration fee.
-To pay your registration fee please use our bank details which can be found here.
+*If your application is unsuccessful we will refund your application fee in full.
+If your application is accepted but and you are invited for an interview but after your interview, your application is rejected we will refund your application fee minus an R1500.00 administration fee.
+To pay your application fee please use our bank details which can be found here.

 Global Graduation at Abbey Road Studios